mattias-fjellstrom/aws-custom-resource-azure-arm/README.md

 ## Limitations

 - As of October 2021 there is no support to transform a Bicep template to an ARM-template using the Azure SDK for Python.
 As far as I know this is only possible using the Bicep C# library.
 Thus the example provided here does not support Bicep templates.
+As a work-around you can transform your Bicep templates to ARM-templates using the Bicep CLI.